-The Supreme People's Procuracy has just issued a decision to return the case file, requesting additional investigation into the case of Trinh Van Quyet and his accomplices for the crimes of Stock Market Manipulation and Fraudulent Appropriation of Property.
+The Supreme People's Procuracy has just issued a decision to return the case file, requesting additional investigation into the case of Trinh Van Quyet and accomplices for the crimes of Stock Market Manipulation and Fraudulent Appropriation of Property.

 Previously, the Ministry of Public Security's Investigation Police Agency completed the Conclusion of the investigation into the criminal case of Stock Market Manipulation, which occurred at FLC Group Joint Stock Company (FLC Group), BOS Securities Joint Stock Company, Faros Construction Joint Stock Company and related companies.

-In this case, Trinh Van Quyet (born 1975, former Chairman of FLC) and 20 defendants were prosecuted for the acts of Fraudulent appropriation of property and Stock market manipulation.
+In this case, Trinh Van Quyet (born 1975, former Chairman of FLC) and 20 defendants were prosecuted for the acts of Fraudulent appropriation of property and Stock Market Manipulation.

-The investigation concluded that Trinh Van Quyet has knowledge of law and the fields of banking, finance and securities; founded FLC Group Joint Stock Company, BOS Securities Company and 50 other companies.
+The investigation concluded that Trinh Van Quyet has knowledge of law and the fields of banking, finance and securities; he founded FLC Group Joint Stock Company, BOS Securities Company and 50 other companies.

 Former Chairman of FLC Trinh Van Quyet.